-The Cultural Web Analysis encourages and promotes the way that employees interact with each other and how they handle their workload within an organization.
+The cultural web analysis encourages and promotes the way that employees interact with each other and how they handle their workload within an organization.

 It also shows how an organization rates the outside world as a whole, including the various cultures that exist.

-Only when strong urges bring change to the organization, from outside and within, does a company structure start to become more vital?
+Only when strong urges bring change to the organization, from outside and within, does a company structure start to become more vital.

-Nevertheless, assumptions are usually made regarding the organizational culture in a company and it plays a crucial and impeding role when a company finds itself in a change such as a merger.
+Nevertheless, basic assumptions are usually made regarding the organizational culture in a company.
+It plays a crucial and impeding role when a company finds itself in a change, such as a merger.

-Policies and values within an organization are usually documents, little confusion usually arises around this time.
+Policies and values within an organization are usually documents, so little confusion usually arises around this time.
 Cultural aspects, however, are much more difficult to put into words.

-Because of this, a group (network) of organizations who share the same values will, therefore, display the same behaviors.
-The whole organizational culture will determine the actions and decisions that an organization will make.
+Because of this, a group of organizations that share the same values will display the same behaviors.
+And the whole organizational culture will determine the actions and decisions that an organization will make.

 The region or nation is usually based on the social value that could potentially be different from the values of the organization.
 This is particularly true for internationally active organizations.

-This where you look at any similarities between organizations within the network.
+This is where you look at any similarities between organizations within the network.
 Organizations will naturally have their own missions and visions, thus, having their own strategies with their specialties.

-The outside world has to take into account these strategies if they want to effectively do business with organizations.
+Essentially, the outside world has to take into account these strategies if they want to effectively do business with organizations.